egoOyiri/egoEconometrics/README.md

 ### Then, in a different terminal, you can start the example by using

 > ${SPARK_HOME}/bin/spark-submit --class "QuickStreamingApp" --master local[4] target/scala-2.10/egoeconometrics_2.10-0.1-SNAPSHOT.jar localhost 9999

+# Stopping the Services

+When you're done, stop the daemons with:

+> $HDFS_HOME/sbin/stop-yarn.sh

+> $HDFS_HOME/sbin/stop-dfs.sh

 ## License